 No coverage limit.
 No co-payments.
 No deductibles.
 No waiting period.

-1. How can I get my documents officially translated to Spain?
+1. How can I get my documents officially translated into Spanish?

 According to Legislation 2/2014(Ley 2/2014), translations and interpretations can only be considered official if they were carried out by official translators or interpreters (traductor-intérprete Jurado).
 You can find the full list here, taken from the official website.